 But the lack of a screen on the back of my camera gives me freedom as well.
 I can interact with my subject and connect by being fully focussed on what I am photographing.

 Film is special.
-It makes my heart sing and feeds my soul.
+It feeds my soul.
 It’s tangible and leaves you with actual images to hold in your hands.

 So when Lolly and Ste got married I knew I wanted to photograph it on film.